Dre Campbell Farm

 Have you been noticing an increase in gophers around your property lately?
-If so, you probably don’t know what to do.
+If so, you may be wondering how to deal with them naturally.

 How to Get Rid of Gophers Naturally

-Pocket gophers can be pesky little creatures to control, but there are many ways to do so without killing them.
-Below are some natural remedies that work well:
+Pocket gophers can be stubborn garden pests, but there are many ways to control them without killing them.
+Below are some natural remedies that may help:

 1. Castor Oil

 There are a few ways to use it.
-One method is to mix ¼ cup of castor oil with one tablespoon of dish soap in a gallon of water and pour it into the gopher hole.
+One method is to mix ¼ cup of castor oil with 1 tablespoon of dish soap in 1 gallon of water, then pour it into the gopher hole.

 Another is to put the mixture in a spray bottle and apply it around the problem areas.

-Finally, you can add some Tabasco sauce, but this time, the recipe will be ½ cup of castor oil, one cup of water, a tsp. of Tabasco sauce, and a few drops of peppermint oil.
+Finally, you can add some Tabasco sauce; this time, the recipe is ½ cup of castor oil, 1 cup of water, 1 tsp of Tabasco sauce, and a few drops of peppermint oil.

 Mix all the ingredients, and then soak some cotton balls in the mixture.
 Afterward, place the soaked cotton balls in gopher holes.

-This DIY remedy also works excellently at deterring ground moles.
+This DIY remedy may also help deter ground moles.

 2. Repellent Plants

 There are also several plants that you can use as a repellent to keep gophers away.
-Gophers find the scent of these plants offensive.
+Some gardeners report that strongly scented plants may help discourage gophers.

-Repellent plants include lavender, pine, eucalyptus, marigolds, and rosemary bushes.
+Repellent plants include lavender, eucalyptus, marigolds, and rosemary bushes.
 You can plant them around your yard.

 3. Flood Gopher Holes

-Flooding gopher holes is also effective in getting them to leave your property.
+Flooding tunnels may encourage some gophers to temporarily leave an area, though it is often ineffective for large tunnel systems.
 This method works by flooding the tunnels with water, causing the animals to abandon them.

 To do this, locate the gopher hole and then use a high-pressure garden hose or pour buckets of water into it.